|

 STOCKING RATE.

-ii.
+i.
+Overall stocking levels on land subject to agreement should not be increased above the levels carried in 1998 unless it is necessary to achieve agri-environmental objectives of the scheme. ii.
 The Tir Gofal guidelines may require stock reduction on, or exclusion of animals from, some habitats and features on the farm.
 Any surplus stock should normally be removed from the land under agreement within six months, but exceptionally it may be possible to accommodate some of the surplus stock on improved grassland.
 In such cases this must not result in environmental damage from overstocking.

 NON-NATIVE SPECIES.